 Living the freelance life is becoming more and more common, especially considering the freedom that comes with submitting proposal templates to the clients that you choose, and signing consulting contract template only with those that prove to be a good fit.
 In fact, the fastest growing industries are reportedly hiring a big chunk of their new workers as independent consultants, rather than traditional employees.
 What does this mean for you?

 1. What is a marketing consultant?

 The definitions and job duties for this term can vary from company to company, but some tasks seem to be reasonably common from one position to another.
-Marketing consultants are responsible for customer outreach programs, advertising campaigns, and other growth-related initiatives that help the company reach their targets for sales, new customers, and existing customer retention.
+Freelance marketing consultants are responsible for customer outreach programs, advertising campaigns, and other growth-related initiatives that help the company reach their targets for sales, new customers, and existing customer retention.

 Because this is such a huge part of a company’s day-to-day, the job description for a marketing consultant can vary widely.
 Common areas that a marketing consultant might assist with include: